varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 other Varnish caches or other web accelerators as objects won't be duplicated across caches.

-The hash director takes no options.
+The client director takes one option - *retries* which set the number of retries the director should take in order to find a healthy backend.

 The DNS director
 ~~~~~~~~~~~~~~~~